This post may contain Affiliate Links. Please see my Disclaimer for more details.

 You can make this flavorful mac and cheese recipe in just 5 easy steps:

-- Bake the mac and cheese for 15 to 20 minutes, until the cheese is golden-brown and bubbly.
-Optional: Garnish with hot sauce and/or fresh parsley.
+Bake the mac and cheese for 25 to 30 minutes until the cheese is golden-brown and bubbly.

 New Orleans Mac and Cheese Recipe Tips